-Parameter Description Process ID Enter the ID for an IPv6 OSPF routing process here.
-It is locally assigned and should be unique for each IPv6 OSPF routing process on the router.
-The range is from 1 to 65535.
-Instance ID Select and enter the instance ID here.
+Parameter Description Instance ID Select and enter the instance ID here.
 The range is from 0 to 255.
 Area ID Enter the OSPF area ID here.
-It can be specified as an IPv4 address.
+It can be specified as an IPv4 address or in the decimal value format.
+The decimal range is from 0 to 4294967295.
 Router ID Enter the router ID here associated with the virtual link neighbor.

-Parameter Description Hello Interval Enter the Hello Interval value between the hello packets that the router sends on an interface here.
+Hello Interval Enter the Hello Interval value between the hello packets that the router sends on an interface here.
 The range is from 1 to 65535 seconds.
-By default, this value is 10 seconds.
-Select the Default option to use the default value.
+Select the Default option to use the default value, which is 10 seconds.
 Dead Interval Enter the Dead Interval value, during which no packets are received and after which a neighbor is regarded as offline, here.
 The range is from 1 to 65535 seconds.
-By default, this value is 40 second.
-Select the Default option to use the default value.
+Select the Default option to use the default value, which is 40 seconds.
 Transmit Delay Enter the transmit delay value here that the router uses to wait before it transmits a packet.
 The range is from 1 to 65535 seconds.
-By default, this value is 1 second.
-Select the Default option to use the default value.
+Select the Default option to use the default value, which is 1 second.
 Retransmit Interval Enter the retransmit interval value here that the router uses to wait before it retransmits a packet.
 The range is from 1 to 65535 seconds.
-By default, this value is 5 seconds.
-Select the Default option to use the default value.
+Select the Default option to use the default value, which is 5 seconds.